Magenic/MAQS/docs/MAQS_5/OpenSourceConfiguration.md

 #### Remote Browser Settings when using Selenium Grid
 The app.config file can be configured to send tests to a hub for distribution.
-1. Update “Browser” key to “Remote” value.
+1. Update "Browser" key to "Remote" value.
-2. Set “RemoteBrowser” key to the web browser that the tests will be run against.
+2. Set "RemoteBrowser" key to the web browser that the tests will be run against.
 (for options see the above section Local Browser Settings or use GENERIC and define the browserName in RemoteSeleniumCapsMaqs)
-3. Update the “HubUrl” value to the path of your Selenium grid instance.
+3. Update the "HubUrl" value to the path of your Selenium grid instance.

 *To use these configurations, Selenium Grid hub and node servers must be set up beforehand (see http://www.seleniumhq.org/docs/07_selenium_grid.jsp for more information)*